 I wanted to check out these Oakley Sutro Lite cycling sunglasses for my everyday road riding on clear, sunny days.
 And I won’t lie, they also looked way cool or, as Miles says: “all the kids are wearing them.”
 Yeah, count me in!

-They do look big from the outside but they don’t feel that way looking out of them.
-And when I look down, light does come in but that’s the tradeoff of not having a frame that touches or comes near my face along the bottom of the sunglasses.
+They do look big from the outside, but they don’t feel that way looking out of them.
+And when I look down, light does come in.
+That’s the tradeoff of not having a frame that touches or comes near my face along the bottom of the sunglasses.
 They almost make me look like a fast cyclist, at least until I start riding.
 Who knew that was possible?

-My only complaint is that since the frame comes up just above my eyebrows, I have to remember to wipe my forehead from the middle-out rather than bottom-up.
+My only complaint is that since the frame comes up just above my eyebrows, I must remember to wipe my forehead from the middle out rather than bottom up.
 That and the fact that they aren’t cheap, though there are more expensive ones out there that I’m not sure are much better.

 Gravel riding in New England almost always means lower light conditions because a lot of it happens in the woods.
 And since I do less gravel than road riding, I look for even more value when I buy gravel gear and kit.

-With this in mind, I was attracted to the Tifosi Sledge that includes 3 lenses for different light conditions all for only $80 price.
+With this in mind, I was attracted to the Tifosi Sledge, which includes three lenses for different light conditions, all for only $80 price.
 I picked the orange frame version to match the medium-tint red lens (and my orange gravel bike frame) I use most of the time when riding gravel.